Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Results

+Indeed, this relaxation model could be improved.
+For example, in our tight-binding description of the composite system, we could implement a decoherence time or length using the D'Amato and Pastawski model~\cite{damato1990}.
+We estimate that such an inelastic scattering model would also yield a characteristic time scale to be compared with the molecular occupation time from the contacts.

 It is often more intuitive to analyze the destabilization of the dimer in terms of the non-equilibrium force acting on the molecular bond.
-For this purpose we show, in Fig.~\ref{fig:rho_fza}(b), the non-equilibrium component of the intramolecular force of Eq.~\eqref{eq:fce-d}.
+For this purpose we show, in Fig.~\ref{fig:rho_fza}(c), the non-equilibrium component of the intramolecular force of Eq.~\eqref{eq:fce-d}.
 In the absence of an applied bias, the non-equilibrium force is zero, which signals molecular stability.
 As the bias increases, the force exhibits a sharp rise, followed by a small shoulder over a narrow range of $V$ before rising again and reaching its maximum value at higher biases.
 Once more, this non-monotonic behavior, particularly the presence of the intermediate plateau, can be attributed to the shifts of the molecular levels when coupled with the substrate.
 Consequently, the initial increase in force is associated with the depletion of the bonding occupancy, while the subsequent rise is driven by the occupation of the antibonding level.

 It may be useful to establish a comparison between the equilibrium and non-equilibrium components of the force when the two molecular levels lie within the bias window.
-By relating the intramolecular force with the occupancies through (see Appendix~\ref{app:wb}):
+By relating the intramolecular force with the molecular occupancies through (see Appendix~\ref{app:wb}):\footnote{Notice that for the considered parameters, the bonding and antibonding occupancies can be used here, provided the small mixing between the symmetric and antisymmetric states due to the substrate.}

-we obtain, for $eV>2\gamma_\tf{d}$, that $|F^\tf{ne}/F^\tf{eq}|=(1+\rho_\tf{a}/\rho_\tf{b})/2$.
+we obtain, for $eV>2\gamma_\tf{d}$, that $|F^\tf{ne}/F^\tf{eq}| \approx (1+\rho_\tf{a}/\rho_\tf{b})/2$.
 For the considered substrates we find that $\rho_\tf{a}>\rho_\tf{b}$, which implies that the destabilizing non-equilibrium component is larger than the stabilizing equilibrium term.
 In addition, it can be seen that $F_{\tf{d},\tf{KM}}^\tf{ne} > F_{\tf{d},\tf{G}}^\tf{ne}$, indicating a higher dissociation efficiency in the topological substrate.

 It is worth noting that, in the case of the Kane-Mele substrate, the edge states exhibit spin-momentum locking, meaning that the spin polarization is tied to the propagation direction.
 As a result, for a given sign of the bias voltage, electrons traveling along the upper and lower edges of the ribbon carry opposite spin projections.
 Since the molecule is located in the vicinity of one of the edges of the ribbon, the induced destabilization is mediated by electrons with a well-defined spin polarization.
 Specifically, for the Kane-Mele substrate the occupation of molecular levels from a given contact (e.g., the left one) only involves spin-up electrons.
 In contrast, trivial graphene substrates present no such spin restriction on molecular occupation.
 As the number of transport channels in graphene doubles that of the Kane-Mele model, one might initially expect larger molecular occupancies in the former case.
 Taking into account that these occupancies scale with the hybridization of the molecular levels through the $\Gamma$ rates, the apparent contradictory result of larger occupancies in the topological case suggests that the localized nature of the topological edge states is crucial for the occupation of the molecular levels, a topic we discuss in more detail in the next section.